-Figure 4-2: System Unit Components
+Figure 4-2: System Unit

-The dual microprocessor modules, or simply processors, are connected to the system unit's main logic board with the help of a set of specialized chips referred to as a chipset.
-Different types of microprocessors require different chipsets to help integrate them into the computer system.
-Electronic pathways called buses connect the processors to various interface components.
-Other miscellaneous electronic components located on the main logic board control the flow of communication between the processors and the outside world.
-Figure 4-3 shows a block diagram of a Mac Pro main logic board.
+The processor is connected to the system unit's main logic board.
+Electronic pathways called buses connect the processor to the various interface components.
+Other miscellaneous electronic components are located on the main logic board to control the flow of communication between the processor and the outside world.
+Figure 4-3 is a block diagram of a Power Mac G4 main logic board.